-The symposium begins with a keynote address by the acclaimed artist Nalini Malani on the first day, in conversation with Iwona Blazwick.
-Malani will discuss a selection of her transnational exhibition histories, including Century City, Tate Modern (2001) and Documenta 13, Kassel (2012), exploring what has been overlooked by officially documented histories.
+The symposium began with a keynote address by the acclaimed artist Nalini Malani, in conversation with Iwona Blazwick.
+Malani discussed a selection of her transnational exhibition histories, including Century City, Tate Modern (2001) and Documenta 13, Kassel (2012), exploring what has been overlooked by officially documented histories.

-On the second day, thematic papers on exhibition histories and multiple modernities will be presented in two panels, ‘Transnationalism in Practice’ and ‘New Methodologies’.
-Key themes addressed in these panels include the notion of ‘cultural double bind’, changing the representation of women artists in India and Pakistan, the multiplicity of identity in Taiwanese performance art and questions on materiality and embodied femininity in object making associated with craft.
+On the second day, thematic papers on exhibition histories and multiple modernities were presented in two panels, ‘Transnationalism in Practice’ and ‘New Methodologies’.
+Key themes addressed in these panels included the notion of ‘cultural double bind’, changing the representation of women artists in India and Pakistan, the multiplicity of identity in Taiwanese performance art and questions on materiality and embodied femininity in object making associated with craft.

-This event aims to foreground the scholarship Tate Research Centre: Asia developed since its establishment in 2012 by reuniting researchers and curators associated with the Centre.
+This event aimed to foreground the scholarship Tate Research Centre: Asia developed since its establishment in 2012 by reuniting researchers and curators associated with the Centre.

-Speakers include: Nalini Malani, Gayatri Sinha, Mariah Lookman, Rattanamol Singh Johal, Michio Hayashi, Anais Da Fonseca and Yu-Chieh Li.
+Speakers included: Nalini Malani, Gayatri Sinha, Mariah Lookman, Rattanamol Singh Johal, Michio Hayashi, Anais Da Fonseca and Yu-Chieh Li.